andreisss/capa-ta/README.md

 ![License](https://img.shields.io/github/license/andreisss/capa-web)

-The Capa web layer leverages the **Capa tool** to detect capabilities in executable files, offering a collaborative platform with the following features:
+The capa-ta web leverages the **Capa tool** to detect capabilities in executable files, offering a collaborative platform with the following features:

 - **Team Collaboration:**
   - Create teams to share analysis reports effortlessly.